Skip to content

 When the above image appears, press Enter a few times.

-When Login: is displayed, enter root after it and press Enter. image.png
+When Login: is displayed, enter root after it, and press Enter. image.png

-Note: Do not use Ctrl+V or right-click to paste, as this may cause extra spaces or line breaks to be entered, resulting in a password error.
+Note: Do not use Ctrl+V or right-click paste, as this may cause extra spaces or line breaks to be entered, resulting in a password error.

 image.png